Vansh404/gmr-gpu/README.md

 | GMR production script (end-to-end) | 1,379 (69.5%) | 541,881 | 195 min | 46 | 7.48 / 9.34 |

-- **Better and faster**: at production iteration budgets the batched solver converges deeper per frame — 15% lower task error across the entire dataset.
-Converged optima match mink's (proven on shared clips); the win is budget economics, purchased by batching.
+- **Better and faster**: at production iteration budgets the batched solver converges deeper per frame, 15% lower task error across the entire dataset.
+Converged optima match mink's (proven on shared clips).
 - **21× real-time** : 9 hours of human motion retargeted in 25.6
   minutes of GPU solving.
 Down from the 42.2 mins it takes mink to do it.
 - **100% coverage**: memory-bounded chunked preprocessing handles every clip, including the long ones whose full-clip kills the pipeline by throwing out-of-memory faults.
 The production script tops out near 70% on a 15 GiB machine.
-- The repo/mink error difference is subset composition only — their trajectories are provably identical (max joint difference 3e-7); the production script simply never finishes 604 clips.
+- The repo/mink error difference is subset composition only, their trajectories are provably identical (max joint difference 3e-7).
-- For the GPU variant, a warm-started sequential mode (the CPU solver's structure, batched) is dominated by construction: the frame-to-frame dependency chain caps wall time at longest-clip × per-step regardless of batch width, and warm starts inherit bad basins on acrobatic clips.
-Cold-start with each frame's base initialized at its own pelvis target wins on both axes — one of several findings in [`docs/journey/`](docs/journey/).
+- For the GPU variant, a warm-started sequential mode (the CPU solver's structure, batched) is quite slow: the frame-to-frame dependency chain caps wall time at longest-clip × per-step regardless of batch width, and warm starts inherit bad basins on certain acrobatic clips.
+Cold-start with each frame's base initialized at its own pelvis target wins on both axes, one of several findings in [`docs/journey/`](docs/journey/).
-- Solve-only rows share a one-time, resumable preprocessing cache (SMPL-X forward + SLERP, robot-agnostic, reusable across robots and solver runs); the production script's row includes that work inline, which is exactly what makes it the end-to-end baseline.
+- Solve-only rows share a one-time, resumable preprocessing cache (SMPL-X forward + SLERP, robot-agnostic, **reusable** across robots and solver runs); the production script's row includes that work inline, which is exactly what makes it the end-to-end baseline.

 ## When the production pipeline fails